 Thank you for giving us a few moments of your time and welcome to the SA Creative Network.

-What advice would you give to our young budding creatives in South Africa looking to do what you do?
+- 4. What advice would you give to our young budding filmmakers in South Africa, looking to do what you do?

 My strongest advice is: Do not become a specialist.
 Do not focus on one thing that seems to be important to you – be an open-minded all-rounder.
 I never regret going this way and I have recognised that it is important to be able to work in many fields of creativity.
 For me, filmmaking is just one aspect of my work.
 I think creativity should not only be separated into film, design or animation.
 For me, it’s a hybrid – it’s everything together.
 A film needs aesthetic eye-catchers, an individual look and feel, a unique design and it also needs visual and special effects.
 So you can’t say, “I am focusing on film and design doesn’t matter to me.”
 The most successful directors, like one of my biggest idols, Tarsem Singh, also have a great interest in photography and design.
 Some of the best artists and designers in the world, like Matthew Barney, Michel Gondry, Chris Cunningham or Floria Sigismondi, are great filmmakers too.
 We need more people like them, so let’s do it their way!

 - 5. Where can the readers view more of your work?

 If you have a look on www.tinoschwanemann.com you can find some pieces of my work.
 The links to my blog, my Twitter account and so on are also included there.
 Feel free to check them out!